 - The 30 liter capacity is small enough to fit even the strictest airline carry on size restrictions.
 Yet, it’s spacious enough to pack an entire week’s worth of clothing.

 - It’s built with anti-theft features like slashguard fabric and locking zippers to keep your stuff safe.
-This makes the Pacsafe Vibe the best backpack for Europe, where pickpockets and bag slashers take advantage of tourists.
+This makes the Pacsafe Venturesafe the best backpack for Europe, where pickpockets and bag slashers take advantage of tourists.

 - There are so many pouches and pockets to keep everything organized, including an easy-access top pouch I use for my bag of liquids.

 - The stowable padded straps are super comfortable, and the sternum and waist straps make carrying heavy loads a breeze.